investian/investian.in/content/pages/index.md

     align: center
     background_color: secondary
     subtitle: Workshops & courses starting just @₹99!
+  - type: features_section
+    features:
+      - title: Our vision
+        subtitle: >-
+          Hi, I'm Srikumar Ravindran, founder of Investian.
+The vision of Investian is to build a vibrant open community of passionate finance enthusiasts and make the 'Power of Investing' accessible to every Indian.
+For individuals, equity trading is generally synonymous to speculation & involves complex trading charts and indicators that later becomes obsolete.
+And this myth has to be broken.
+At Investian, our core philosophy involves in-depth fundamental research and building systematic strategies to pick high-quality investments and build a strong recession-proof portfolio to yield consistent risk-adjusted returns in the long run.
+        image: images/square-bee.jpg
+        image_alt: Brandon Guidelines
+        media_position: right
+        media_width: thirty-three
+    feature_padding_vert: small
+    background_color: primary
   - type: grid_section
     title: Strategies from the Legendary investors
     subtitle: 'Also inside: Wisdom bites'